jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/20-Dependency management.md

 It is typically used for __multi projects builds__ or __multi module__ projects.

 The principle is that if the specified files are not found, then the computation is run in order to generate the missing files.
-If some files still missing after the computation run, the build fails (an exception is thrown).
+If some files still missing after the computation has run, the build fails.

-This mechanism is quite simple yet powerfull as it allows to adress following use case :
+This mechanism is quite simple yet powerful as it addresses following use case :

-* Dependency on files produced by other Jerkar project
+* Dependency on files produced by other Jerkar project.
-* Dependency on files produced by external project built with any type of techno (Ant, Grunt, Maven, Gradle, SBT, Android SDK, Make, ...)
+* Dependency on files produced by external project built with any type of technology (Ant, Grunt, Maven, Gradle, SBT, Android SDK, Make, ...).
 * Dependency on files produced by a method of the main build.

 The generic way is to construct this kind of dependency using a `java.lang.Runnable`.